oman Wearing Red and Brown Mesh Dress Shirt Sits on White Flower Field

 5. Listening

 Another way to connect and ground yourself is by taking more time to just listen.
 Sit in silence on your drive to work, step outside to enjoy a cup of coffee in the morning, or listen more intently to a conversation with a friend.
-Talking less and listening more can teach you a lot about yourself.
+Talking less and listening intently can teach you a lot about yourself.

 6. Gratitude

 Amongst all the chaos and stress, this technique allows us to focus more on the positive aspects of our lives.
 It’s quick, easy, and a great way to end the day.
-Create a gratitude list of all the things you found loving and appreciating throughout the day.
-Even if it was a bad day, try to identify at least 3 small positives.
+Create a gratitude list of all the things you found loving and appreciated throughout the day.
+Even if it was a bad day, try to identify at least three small positives.
 Reframing your mindset will help your overall sense of well-being.

 7. Professional Guidance